 In some instances, carriers were non-responsive to CAB's request for data required to normalize the LEP contacts per 100,000 access lines.
 These carriers are listed in Table Two and organized in descending order, starting with the carrier that has the highest number of actual LEP contacts.
 These contacts are not normalized to reflect the size of the company or ratio of LEP contacts.

 1. CAB contacts include both informal complaints and inquiries (questions).

 2. Consumers are first advised to contact their telephone company regarding any problems or questions about their services or bills before contacting CAB for assistance.

-3. Complaints to CAB are not always resolved in favor of the consumer.
+3. Informal Complaints to CAB are not always resolved in favor of the consumer.

 5. In addition to looking at the information in the tables, consumers also should do their own research before making decisions to purchase specific telecommunications products and services.

 6. The data has not been disaggregated to separately report LEP contacts for services delivered over IP platforms.

 CAB welcomes your feedback and suggestions for improvement regarding these tables.